 The bank's assigned Liquid Resources score is baa3, one notch above the ba1 initial score.
-This reflects our expectation that SCB's on-balance-sheet liquid resources have troughed as of the end of 20226 and will grow towards a more sustainable level in 2024 and 2025 once the bank has repaid its TLTRO balances through cash and the maturing (majority) part of its financial securities liquidity portfolio.
+This reflects our expectation that SCB's on-balance-sheet liquid resources have troughed in 2022 and will grow towards a more sustainable level in 2024 and 2025.
 We expect the bank to further build on its liquidity buffers by raising additional deposits via its proven and well-managed online and branch channels as well as its established ABS programmes and other market-funding channels, allowing it to maintain higher unencumbered liquidity buffers going forward.
 SCB also has the possibility to generate additional liquidity via intragroup funding.